Query by Example: Example

 An example using the Suppliers and Parts database is given here to illustrate how QBE works.

 As a general technique

 The term also refers to a general technique influenced by Zloof's work whereby only items with search values are used to "filter" the results.
 It provides a way for a software user to perform queries without having to know a query language (such as SQL).
 The software can automatically generate the queries for the user (usually behind the scenes).
-Here are some examples:
+Here are two examples based on a Contacts table with the following text (character) columns: Name, Address, City, State, and Zipcode: